wemsteral/bank-tech-test/README.md

 As a user
 So I can view my banking history
-I want to be able to see a statement of my activity
+I want to be able to see a statement of all my activity
 ```